b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 3 (Data Acquisition).md

 <br>

 When making a copy, consider:
-* Size of the source disk
+* Size of the source disk, lo